opsone-ch/documentation/www/development/vagrant.md

 ## OS Support

 Right now we support Vagrant on Ubuntu Linux (LXC Provider), Windows 10 (VirtualBox Provider) and Mac OS (VirtualBox Provider).
+Does not work on Windows 7, running Ubuntu 15.10 in a virtual box, following the Ubuntu installation guide.
+Probably because of some privilege problems.

 ### Mac OS